davemoore22/sorcery/README.md

 ## Contact and Help

 All comments and criticism and help welcome.
-You can find me as *Typhon* on the C++ help, SFML, and DungeonCrawlers.org Discord Servers, or my email address is on the Splash Screen of the Game.
+You can find me as *Typhon* on the C++ Help, SFML, and DungeonCrawlers.org Discord Servers, or my email address is on the Splash Screen of the Game.

 ## Credits